Quantum coding with low-depth random circuits: Quasilocal Random Stabilizer Code Threshold

 where $x =(e - e_c)\sqrt{N} /\sqrt{e(1-e)}$.
 Thus, for $e<e_c$, the failure probability converges to zero when \be \lim_{N\to \infty} \frac{\log_2 (N/N_b^{3/2})}{N_b} < 2 (e_c - e) \ee which is satisfied for $N_b = O( \log N)$, i.e., when the block length scales as $L =O[ (\log N)^{1/D}]$.

-To achieve a random code on each block, we naively need to apply a depth $d = O(L)$ circuit; however, this neglects the fact that there are rare Clifford circuits where Pauli operators remain localized to a given site.
+To achieve a random code on each block, we naively need to apply a depth $d = O(L)$ circuit \cite{Brandao16,Harrow18}; however, this neglects the fact that there are rare Clifford circuits where Pauli operators remain localized to a given site.
 In particular, to preserve commutation relations every two-qubit Clifford gate has to map at least one single-site Pauli operator for each site to another single-site Pauli operator.
 The probablity of such localized logicals appearing in a system of size $N$ scales as $N/A^d$ for a constant $A$ that depends on the ensemble of gates used in the random circuit.
-Note that even if all two-qubit gates are entangling, $A$ will still be finite.
+Note, that even if all two-qubit gates are entangling, $A$ will still be finite.
 This constraint implies that one needs to apply a depth $O(\log N)$ random Clifford circuit regardless of dimensionality to avoid these rare localized operators.
 As a result, the block model only converges to zero failure probability for depth $d = O(\log N)$ for all spatial dimensions.
+Interestingly, after our work appeared, a similar type of argument was used in Corollary 4 of Ref.~\cite{Dalzell20} to prove a lower bound of $O(\log N)$ on the depth required to achieve a form of anticoncentration in random circuits.
+The ensemble was formed from two-local circuits with the gates drawn randomly from a two-design.
+Developing a more complete understanding of the relation between encoding properties of low-depth random circuits and other observables, e.g., anticoncentration or sampling complexity, is an interesting subject for future work.